Thursday 20 May 2010

 The tail becomes bigger and longer in new markets (depicted in red).
 In other words, whereas traditional retailers have focused on the area to the left of the chart, online bookstores derive more sales from the area to the right.

-Zipf, power laws, Pareto distributions and general Lévy distributions).
+The long tail is the name for a long-known feature of some statistical distributions (such as Zipf, power laws, Pareto distributions and general Lévy distributions).
 The feature is also known as heavy tails, fat tails, power-law tails, or Pareto tails.
 In "long-tailed" distributions a high-frequency or high-amplitude population is followed by a low-frequency or low-amplitude population which gradually "tails off" asymptotically.
 The events at the far end of the tail have a very low probability of occurrence.

-Pareto principle applies, 80%) are accounted for by the first 20% of items in the distribution.
+As a rule of thumb, for such population distributions the majority of occurrences (more than half, and where the Pareto principle applies, 80%) are accounted for by the first 20% of items in the distribution.
 What is unusual about a long-tailed distribution is that the most frequently-occurring 20% of items represent less than 50% of occurrences; or in other words, the least-frequently-occurring 80% of items are more important as a proportion of the total population.

 Power law distributions or functions characterize an important number of behaviors from nature and human endeavor.
 This fact has given rise to a keen scientific and social interest in such distributions, and the relationships that create them.
 The observation of such a distribution often points to specific kinds of mechanisms, and can often indicate a deep connection with other, seemingly unrelated systems.
 Examples of behaviors that exhibit long-tailed distribution are the occurrence of certain words in a given language, the income distribution of a business or the intensity of earthquakes (see: Gutenberg-Richter law).